kolypto/py-mongosql/README.md

     Note that no relations are loaded implicitly: you need to specify them in a `'join'`.

+    Important note: if you using join with query(dict syntax) and use projection for the main entity.
+It could be necessary to add forein key to the projection.

 ### Aggregate Operation

 Allows to fetch aggregated values with the help of aggregation functions.